open-telemetry/opentelemetry-php/docs/symfony-quickstart.md

 }
 ```

+In the above snippet, we set two new attributes for the current span, and then change the value for one of the attribute
-In the above snippet we change the span name and attributes for our trace, we also add an exception event to the
+and the trace reflects the latest value.
+We also change the name of our current span and add an exception event to the
-span.
+child span.

+* Point to note: all the variables in `index.php` are available in this file.
+But we use inbuilt functions to get `$tracer`
+  rather than using the global variables.

-We need to reload our `http://127.0.0.1:8000/hello` route, then navigate to Zipkin like before to see that our span name
+We need to reload our `http://127.0.0.1:8000/hello` route, then navigate to Zipkin and Jaeger like before to see that our
-gets updated to `new name` and our `Exception Example` is visible
+span name gets updated to `new name` and our `Exception Example` is visible.

 ![image](https://user-images.githubusercontent.com/22311928/115637079-46089c00-a307-11eb-9d9d-b5c0f941baeb.png)

 ## Summary
+[//]: # (@todo: add otel-php-symfony-basic-example to our git repo)
 With the above example we have been able to instrument a Symfony application using the OpenTelemetry php library.
 You
 can fork the example project [here](https://github.com/prondubuisi/otel-php-symfony-basic-example).
 You can also check
 out the original test application [here](https://github.com/dkarlovi/opentelemetry-php-user-test).